WingedTrident/GalagaRecreation/README.md

 # GalagaRecreation
-Attempting to create the classic galaga recreation in Python using PyGame.
+Attempting to create a classic galaga recreation in Python using PyGame.